DUI: Here are the Penalties for Drink-Driving in Singapore

 - “I did not cause any damage”

-Under section 71(a) of the RTA, the accused will be not be guilty of drink-driving if he can prove that he consumed alcohol after he had stopped or attempted to drive.
+Under section 71A of the RTA, the accused will be not be guilty of drink-driving if he can prove that he had consumed alcohol only after he had stopped driving or stopped attempting to drive.

-Another defence is to contest the BEA (Breath Evidential Analyser), which is the second test an offender takes after failing the initial breathalyser test.
+Another defence is to contest the results of the BEA (Breath Evidential Analyser), which is the second test an offender takes after failing the initial breathalyser test.
 The offender will have to prove through expert evidence that:

-- that the inhalant or medication he took skewed the breathalyser’s results (Note that driving under the influence of medication can be an offence)
+- The inhalant or medication he took skewed the breathalyser’s results (Note that driving under the influence of medication can be an offence)

-- that the BEA machine was poorly maintained, calibrated or malfunctioning.
+- The BEA machine was poorly maintained, calibrated or malfunctioning.